jmmaa/typescript-package-template/README.md

 ## Get Started

-Start with this [template](https://github.com/jmmaa/typescript-package-template/generate) or clone the repo with your preferred package name
+Create a new [repo](https://github.com/jmmaa/typescript-package-template/generate) or clone it with your preferred package name
 ```
 git clone https://github.com/jmmaa/typescript-package-template.git <your package name>
 ```